 Heritage Medical Associates is closely monitoring the latest developments surrounding COVID-19.
 We are taking numerous precautions to ensure that our clinics remain a safe place for you to receive healthcare and to help limit the spread of COVID-19 within our communities.

-Our Mt.
-Juliet North Office is currently administering the COVID-19 vaccine only to pediatric patients ages 12 and up who are seen at our Lebanon, Hermitage and Mt.
+- Our Mt.
+Juliet North Office is offering the vaccine to patients who are seen at our Lebanon, Hermitage and Mt.
 Juliet North Offices.
 To schedule a COVID-19 vaccine appointment, please call your pediatrician's office.